Russia's Rusal reports 2022 profit slump as aluminium costs soar

 MOSCOW, March 17 (Reuters) - Rusal's 0486.HK 2022 net profit fell by around 44%, the Russian aluminium giant said on Friday, as it faced logistics challenges, increased costs and market volatility sparked by the conflict in Ukraine.

+The big drop in profits and higher costs highlight the damage to Rusal's business as one of the world's top aluminium producers deals with the impact from events in Ukraine, with some buyers choosing not to renew contracts to buy its metal due to the conflict.

-The world's largest aluminium producer outside of China has faced problems in the wake of Moscow despatching troops to Ukraine last February.
-It was hit by a production halt at an alumina refinery in Ukraine and an Australian ban on exports of alumina and bauxite to Russia.
+Hit by a production halt at an alumina refinery in Ukraine and an Australian ban on exports of alumina and bauxite to Russia, Rusal reported a profit of $1.79 billion, down from $3.23 billion a year earlier.

 It said production costs jumped 31.8% to $2,190 per tonne from $1,661 a year earlier.
 The cost of purchasing alumina leapt by 149.3%, it said, as the company sought new suppliers.